Lega Nord: Euroscepticism vs. Europeanism

 Lega Nord often criticises the European Union (it was the only party in the Italian Parliament, along with the Communist Refoundation Party, to vote against the Treaty establishing a Constitution for Europe, but it voted in favour of the Treaty of Lisbon) and opposes what it calls the "European superstate", favoring instead a "Europe of the Regions".
 Especially under the leadership of Matteo Salvini and the influence of professor Claudio Borghi, the party has proposed the abandonment of the Euro by Italy, although this has been opposed by some party heavyweights, notably including Flavio Tosi.
+In an October 2012 interview, Salvini said that "I in Milan want [the euro], because here we are in Europe.
+The South, however, is like Greece and needs another currency, the euro can't afford it."

 However, according to Roberto Maroni the party is not Eurosceptic and stands for a "new Europeanism".
 In a public speech in 2012, he said to party activists: "We should start looking at Padania in a Northern, European perspective. [...]
 The project of Padania is not anti-European, this is a new Europeanism which looks at the future: a Europe of the regions, a Europe of the peoples, a truly federal Europe".
 Moreover, under Maroni the party has supported the direct election of the President of the European Commission, more powers for the European Parliament, acceleration of the four unions (political, economic, banking and fiscal), Eurobonds and project bonds, the European Central Bank as lender of last resort and the "centrality of Italy in European politics".